ffund/tcp-ip-essentials/lab3/3-subnet.md

 sudo ip route add 10.1.24.144/28 via 10.1.10.1
 ```

-and I would run that on router-a and router-c.
+and I would run that on router-b and router-c.

 Similarly, we need to add a route to LAN B on two routers: router-a and router-c.
 In my example, the command would be